docsforadobe/after-effects-expression-reference/docs/text/style.md

 ## TextStyle.digitSet

+`text.sourceText.style.digitSet`

 !!! note
     This functionality was added in After Effects 25.0.

 #### Description

 Returns the Digit Set for a Text layer.
-The returned value is a defined string in [DigitSetType]().

 #### Type

-Predefined string as defined in [DigitSetType]().
-One of the following:
+Predefined string.
+One of:

 - `default`
 - `hindidigits`